• Skip to primary navigation

 • Garlic

-• Neutral Oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
-Avoid using olive oil or any low-smoke point oil.
+• Neutral Oil: Use a neutral oil like avocado, sunflower, grapeseed, peanut, vegetable, or canola oil.
+Avoid olive oil or any low-smoke-point oil.

-• Regular Soy Sauce: or substitute with low sodium soy sauce, light soy sauce, tamari sauce, or coconut aminos.
+• Regular Soy Sauce: Or substitute with low-sodium soy sauce or light soy sauce.

-• Sesame Oil: or substitute with sesame seeds.
+• Sesame Oil: Or substitute with sesame seeds.

-• White Pepper: or substitute with black pepper.
+• White Pepper: Or substitute with black pepper.

 Expert Tips